kavi-bharathi-14/project-26/README.md

 step 5:on the other hand see if the pasta is cooked properly and then stan the water after some time add the pasta and mix it will

    !!!here your red sause pasta is ready !!!!!!
+   # by KAVI BHARATHI.S